Pivovar Eggenberg: Confiscation of the brewery

 In 1940, the brewery was seized by Nazi Germany, as were all Adolph Schwarzenberg's other properties within the reach of the Third Reich.

 Following World War II, the Nazi expropriation was perpetuated by the government of Czechoslovakia under Edvard Beneš.
 It first declared national administration of Schwarzenberg's Czech properties and then tried to confiscate them under the so-called Beneš decrees.
 This, however, proved impossible due to the owner's impeccable anti-fascist credentials and Czechoslovak citizenship.
-In order to prevent the return of the properties, law 143/1947, also known as "Lex Schwarzenberg", was promulgated in 1947.
+In order to prevent the return of the properties, 143/1947, also known as "Lex Schwarzenberg", was promulgated in 1947.
 This law is a unique case of ad hominem legislation.
 It is directed exclusively at Adolph Schwarzenberg (the two persons additionally named in this law were dead at the time and he was their legal successor), and deprives him of his property rights without justification, explanation or compensation.

 The application of law 143/1947 remains disputable, because it contravenes the Czechoslovak Constitution of 1920, which was in force at the time of promulgation.
 Furthermore, an appeal against the previous confiscation under presidential decrees was pending, rendering any additional act null and void.